mdn/curriculum/curriculum/2-core/3-scripting/6-14-javascript-libraries-and-frameworks-introduction.md

 - The difference between libraries and frameworks:

-  - A library tends to be a single code component that offers a solution to a specific problem, which you can integrate in your own application (for example, [chart.js](https://www.chartjs.org/) for creating `<canvas>`-based charts, or [three.js](https://threejs.org/) for simplified 3D GPU-based graphics rendering), whereas a framework tends to be a more expansive architecture made up of multiple components for building complete applications.
+  - A library tends to be a single code component that offers a solution to a specific problem, which you can integrate into your own application (for example, [chart.js](https://www.chartjs.org/) for creating `<canvas>`-based charts, or [three.js](https://threejs.org/) for simplified 3D GPU-based graphics rendering), whereas a framework tends to be a more expansive architecture made up of multiple components for building complete applications.

   - A library tends to be unopinionated about how you work with it in your codebase, whereas a framework tends to enforce a specific coding style and control flow.